trustpilot/documentation-bruno-collection/README.md

 - Language/locale preferences

 Consumer IDs are typically obtained from review data rather than searched directly

+- Consumer privacy is important - not all information is publicly available
+- Consumer profiles may have different levels of completeness depending on what information they've provided
+- Some endpoints require authentication while others are public
+- Consumers can have verified or unverified reviews
+- Consumer display names must be valid according to Trustpilot's rules

 #### How to Find Consumer Information: